mwdata-science/website/content/_index.md

 ## We can use your help

-If you want to help us with Malawi Data Science School, please send us an email to [info@mwdata.science](mailto:info@mwdata.science).
+If you want to help us with Malawi Data Science Bootcamp, please send us an email to [info@mwdata.science](mailto:info@mwdata.science).